Singular Riemannian Foliations, variational problems and Principles of Symmetric Criticalities: Introduction

 \section{Introduction}

-It is known nowadays (see, for instance, \cite{hebey1,hebey2, Hebey_2000})) that geometric analytic problems modeled on manifolds equipped with symmetries given by actions of a Lie group are easier to deal with, due to the existence of better compactness embeddings of Sobolev spaces in Lebesgue spaces \cite{hebey3} and the classical Principle of Symmetric Criticality due to Palais \cite{palais1979}.
+It is known nowadays (see, e.g., \cite{hebey1,hebey2, Hebey_2000}, \textbf{\cite{kazdaninventiones,kazadanannals,kazdan1975}, \cite{cavenaghi2021}}) that geometric analytic problems modeled on a Riemannian manifold equipped with an isometric action of a Lie group are easier to deal with due to the Palais' Principle of Symmetric Criticality \cite{palais1979}, among other things.
+For the sake of motivation, let us briefly review a version of this principle.

-Some recent proofs of the applications of the results mentioned above are presented in \cite{cavenaghi2021}, where the authors pose and solve the analogous Kazdan--Warner problem (\cite{kazdaninventiones,kazadanannals,kazdan1975}) in the setting of Riemannian manifolds with isometric group actions: \emph{which invariant functions are the scalar curvature of Riemannian metrics?} And in \cite{corro2022}, where it was proved that in the presence of singular Riemannian foliations (with a few extra geometric assumptions), there was a metric with a constant scalar curvature so that the singular foliation was still Riemannian.